Injured in a Hit-and-Run Accident and Don’t Know What to Do?

 Are hit-and-run accidents covered under my insurance?

 Whether or not you are covered for a hit-and-run accident under your insurance will depend on what type of coverage you’ve purchased on your car insurance policy.
-If you purchased collision coverage or uninsured motorist (UM) coverage, there’s a good chance you’ll be compensated through your policy, though neither collision nor UM coverage are required in Washington state.
-It’s also important to understand that even if you have UM or collision coverage, there is a limit to how much your policy will pay out in a claim.
+If you purchased uninsured motorist (UM) coverage, it should pay for your costs from a hit-and-run accident, since an unknown driver is considered uninsured by default.
+This is an optional type of coverage in Washington state.
+It’s important to understand that even if you have UM or collision coverage, there is a limit to how much your policy will pay out in a claim.
 If your expenses exceed these policy limits, you may have to pay for your expenses out of pocket.

 What if police find the missing driver?

 If police locate the driver who took off after your crash, that driver will almost certainly face criminal charges, which can be used as evidence in support of your case.
+However, note that your personal injury lawsuit is a civil action distinct from any criminal charges filed by the State of Washington against the hit-and-run driver, and you can still pursue compensation even if the driver is not ultimately convicted of a crime.
 Since you filed an official accident report with police after the crash, they should notify you that the missing driver has been located.
 Once you discover the name of the person, you can file a personal injury lawsuit against them.
 In this situation, you may be entitled to punitive damages, since fleeing the scene of a crash that results in someone being injured is particularly egregious.

 Herschensohn Law Firm, PLLC has your back